-The average cost of a data breach in today’s world specific to the United States is around $7.9 million.
+The average cost of a data breach in the United States is $4.24 million.
 What’s worse than experiencing a breach is figuring out how to solve the security threat at stake.
 Most recently, Colonial Pipeline shut down the biggest US gasoline pipeline due to a blitz against their company.
 According to Bloomberg, hackers managed to steal a large amount of data before locking computers with ransomware and demanding payment.

 Mitigating the Damage

 The collateral damage from a breach is not always immediate, and addressing breaches when a company becomes aware of a threat can save quite literally millions.
 When organizations address a breach within 30 days or less, they tend to save around $1 million.
-And when a threat is thwarted altogether – well, that’s a multi-million dollar saving, averaging around $7.9 million averaging data breaches in the United States.
+And when a threat is thwarted altogether – well, that’s a multi-million dollar saving.

 Why AWS Storage Solutions for Business-Critical Data